nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

 ## 1. Common Setup

 ## 1.1.
+Create and configure a GitHub repository

+1. Log in to your GitHub account and navigate to the [azure-databricks-containers-mlops-example-scenarios](https://github.com/nfmoore/azure-databricks-containers-mlops-example-scenarios) repository and click `Use this template` to create a new repository from this template.

+    Rename the template and leave it public.
+Ensure you click `Include all branches` to copy all branches.

+## 1.2.
 Configure a federated identity credential on a service principal

 1. Create a Microsoft Entra application by executing the following command: